Rebecca (Minerd) Behme Kearns was born on June 24, 1850 near Tontogany, Wood County, OH, the youngest daughter of Samuel and Susanna (Hueston) Minerd.

 The purpose of this webpage is to record Rebecca’s known life, through the best and highest quality documentation available.
-The goal is not to in any way tarnish the reputation of an honored American military hero.
-Rather, our objective is to share information widely, invite input from diverse sources and ultimately to gain knowledge and broaden understanding of the past.
+Our objective is to share information widely, invite input from diverse sources and ultimately to gain knowledge and broaden understanding of the past.
 Unfortunately, the full truth is not likely to be completely found.

-Little is recorded of Rebecca’s early life, except that she grew up in Ohio near Tontogany, Wood County.
+Little is recorded of Rebecca’s early life, except that she grew up in Ohio near Tontogany.
 Her birth year is confirmed by the 1850 census, when she was enumerated as an infant in her parents' household.

 Before Rebecca was born, her parents had resided near Scio, Harrison County, OH.
 Among the Minerds’ neighbors there in the 1830s and ‘40s was the family of Emanuel H. and Maria (Kirkpatrick) Custer and young children.
-Emanuel was the local justice of the peace.
+Emanuel was the local justice of the peace who performed marriages, including at least one of Rebecca's cousins.
 Two of the Custers’ sons would go on to great fame in American military history -- General George Armstrong Custer (1839-1876) and Thomas Ward Custer (1845-1876), a highly decorated Union soldier in the Civil War.
-Both brothers -- along with three other family members, including brother Boston Custer -- lost their lives in the Battle of Little Big Horn.
+Both brothers -- along with three other family members, including brother Boston Custer, brother-in-law James Calhoun and nephew Harry Armstrong "Autie" Reed-- lost their lives in the Battle of Little Big Horn.

 In fact, a statue of the general, seen here, stands on the site of the Custer birthplace memorial in New Rumley, OH.
 The statue is just a few hundred yards from several churches where our cousins are buried.